Skip to main content

 • $50,000 – Medicaid required

-• PIP Exclusion/Opt out – Medicare A&B is required or a Qualified health plan for all household members in order to choose this tier
+• PIP Exclusion/Opt-out – Medicare A&B or a Qualified health plan for all household members is required to choose this tier

 What is the MCCA and the MCCA Fee?

-The Michigan Catastrophic Claims Association (MCCA) is an non-profit organization that reimburses auto no-fault insurance companies for each Personal Injury Protection (PIP) medical claim paid above a set limit.
+The Michigan Catastrophic Claims Association (MCCA) reimburses auto no-fault insurance companies for PIP medical claims exceeding a set limit.
+Under the reform: